Get insider access

 1000 Hz

 This mouse allows you to adjust the polling rate settings between 125Hz, 250Hz, 500Hz, and 1000Hz.
 It also has adjustable lift-off settings of 1mm or 2mm.
 Like other mice using this sensor, this mouse has a Motion Sync feature enabled by default.
 This feature attempts to synchronize sensor readings with polling events which can produce a smoother, more consistent motion-tracking experience in-game.
-However, Pulsar notes that using this setting may cause added motion latency (less than 1 ms), so you can disable this feature using the companion software if you prefer.
+However, Pulsar notes that this setting may cause added motion latency (less than 1 ms), so you can disable this feature using the companion software.
+If you're interested in a lightweight mouse with a higher maximum polling rate of 8000Hz and don't mind giving up wireless connectivity, check out the HyperX Pulsefire Haste 2.

 Control